 Interview with Kenichi Nagase

 Kenichi Nagase is one of the most prolific groomers in Japan.
 He belongs to a group of A-class groomers who can command a fee of 20,000 yen per grooming session.
-He was also involved in the making of the Afloat shampoo.

 You may find his face familiar as he’s often featured in grooming magazines in Japan.
 Famous across Japan, Asia and even in the USA, his unique styles spark trends in Japan and elsewhere.
 We interviewed him to find out his roots, his experience and what keeps him going.

 I aspired to be a veterinarian.
 But I could not enter the university that’s offering veterinary medicine.
 So instead I went to another.

 When I was in my third year in college, the desire to work with animals was still strong.
 So I did some research and came to know about the occupation of a groomer.
 Since I am also very interested in fashion, I thought it would be interesting to have a job that allows me to style dogs.
 So I quit university and entered a vocational school for groomers.
 After graduating from school, I started life as a groomer in a salon attached to the school as well as a lecturer.

 Why is there such a strong desire to work with animals?

 When I was a child, I had many opportunities to come in contact with animals.
 My grandparents live in Kagoshima, in the countryside where you could keep plenty of animals, both farm and strays.
 I was living in an apartment where you couldn’t keep pets.
 Perhaps as a reaction to that it strengthened my desire to be in touch with animals.